German Subordinating Conjunctions and Sending the Verb to the End

 I need to sleep because I am ill.

-How to Merrily Deal with German Subordinating Conjunctions
+Common German Subordinating Conjunctions

 In the example above—Ich muss schlafen, weil ich krank bin—the use of weil (because) plays a really big part in the sentence.
 It’s the main reason why the verb is sent to the end of the clause.
 The grammatical term for the word is a “subordinate conjunction” as it conjoins the two clauses.

 Subordinate conjunctions are words which send the verb to the end, whether in a subordinate clause or not.
-If you start your sentence off with a subordinate conjunction, you’re going to need to remember to alter the word order of the following clause.
+Unfortunately, there’s no simple rule you can learn to help you spot a subordinate conjunction.

 Als